All You Need to Know About Critical Chain Project Management

 Older analysis techniques like Critical Path Analysis don’t allow for path convergence delays.

-Supposing that this is the way you usually work, you’ll end up budgeting four weeks for a task that should take only one week.
-The result?
 A project that takes longer than necessary to finish.
+We got this wrong at first too.
+We let people juggle tasks in parallel until we learned that forced sequential task completion dramatically improves both speed and quality of work.
 Interestingly, research has shown that we just aren’t wired for multitasking.
 So, we can add the fact that the total time needed for each task is longer than it ought to be too.

 As a project manager, there are a lot of things to distract you from the priorities where your focus is most urgently required.
 These could include: